Skip to main content

 What the Tenancy Tribunal can order

-When a tenant does not leave after a valid termination notice (or refuses to pay rent, or is causing serious breach), you file a Tribunal application at tenancy.govt.nz/disputes/apply-to-tenancy-tribunal.
+When a tenant does not leave after a valid termination notice (or refuses to pay rent, or is causing serious breach), you file a Tribunal application at tenancy.govt.nz/disputes/tribunal/making-an-application.
 The application fee is around $20 and most hearings happen within 2-4 weeks.

 The Tribunal can make any of the following orders: